derharry/svelte-zeeltephp/README.md

    ```
    npm run dev
    ```
    Open `http://localhost:5173/myZPproject` and see if your App is working at this stage.
-   <br>If you encounter issues, check the CLI output for 🐘 ZeeltePHP.
+   <br>If you encounter issues, verify the CLI output for 🐘 ZeeltePHP and the required paths are created.
    <br>A `.env.development` with the correct `PUBLIC_ZEELTEPHP_BASE` might be required.

 5. **(Optional) Demo & Debug**